-$FLOW{n,a}$ = Network n flow along arc a (Bcf)
+$FLOW{n,a}$ = Network n flow along arc a (Bcf) n = network (peak or off-peak)

 Although each type of node price may be calculated differently (e.g., average prices for delivered price calculation, marginal prices for flow sharing calculation, or some combination of these for each), the current model uses the quantity-weighted averaging approach to establish node prices for both the delivered pricing and flow sharing algorithm pricing.
 Prices from all arcs entering a node are included in the average.
 Node prices then are adjusted to account for intraregional pipeline fuel consumption.
 The following equations apply: